 For more information please visit the National Panhellenic Council website.

 Knox College Panhellenic Council meets weekly to discuss upcoming chapter events, programs, and community concerns.
 The council is made up of one delegate from each of our Panhellenic chapters.
-The council is responsible for the selection and training of our Recruitment Counselors or Rho Chis as well as planning formal recruitment.
-Knox College Panhellenic Council partners with the Interfraternity Council to plan events that promote Greek unity, such as Greek Week.
+The council is responsible for the selection and training of our Recruitment Counselors, planning formal recruitment, and building community among the four sororities on campus: Alpha Sigma Alpha, Delta Delta Delta, Kappa Kappa Gamma, and Pi Beta Phi.
+Knox College Panhellenic Council partners with the Interfraternity Council to plan events that promote interfraternal unity.

 ABLE was founded.